On-The-Job Training Employer Grants

 You Hire.
 You Train.
 We Pay.

-Workforce Alliance has several options to provide employers with grants that offset 50 to 75% of new hire wages while they learn essential job skills.
-Complete the form on the right to be contacted by staff, or:
+We provide employers with grants that offset 50 to 75% of new hire wages while they learn essential job skills.

 How do OJT's work?